maheshacharya/hippo-docker-deployments/kubernetes/rancher/README.md

 Add a Cluster
 -------------
 * Directions on how to setup a cluster is not discussed here, pleaes follow guidlines on [Rancher documentation](https://rancher.com/docs/rancher/v2.x/en/installation/).
-* We will be selecting Aamazon EC2 for infrastructure provider
+* We have selected Aamazon EC2 for infrastructure provider.
-* We have spun up a cluster with 3 worker nodes.
+* For our test, we have spun up a cluster with 3 worker nodes.
 * Make sure that the rancher host and worker nodes are in the same availability zone, otherwise you will run into frequent application session expiration due to difference in server times.
 * It takes about 5-10 minutes for cluster to be prepared and ready for use.